 Senior debt securities of a series may be issued in whole or in part in the form of one or more global securities.
 Each global security will be deposited with, or on behalf of, a depositary identified in the applicable prospectus supplement.
 Global securities will be issued in registered form and in either temporary or permanent form.
-Until exchanged in whole or in part for the individual securities which it represents, a global security may not be transferred except as a whole by the depositary for the global security to a nominee of the depositary or by a nominee of the depositary or another nominee of the depositary or by the depositary or any nominee to a successor depositary or any nominee of the successor.
+Until exchanged in whole or in applicable prospectus supplement.
+Global securities will be issued in registered form and in either temporary or permanent form.
+Until exchanged in whole or in part for the individual securities which it represents, a global security may not be transferred except as a whole by the depositary for the global security to a nominee of the depositary or by a nominee of the depositary or any nominee to a successor depositary or any nominee of the successor.
 The specific terms of the depositary arrangement for a series of senior debt securities will be described in the applicable prospectus supplement.